spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/gray-matter-segmentation/gm-wm-metric-computation/csa-gm-wm.rst

 Using binary masks to compute CSA for gray and white matter
 ###########################################################

-The computed GM and WM segmentations can be used to compute the cross sectional area of GM and WM.
+First, we will use the gray and white matter segmentations to compute the cross sectional area of GM and WM.
 This is achieved using ``sct_process_segmentation``.

 .. code::